auditOne/documentation/markdowns/Proof_of_Stake.md

 # Proof-of-Stake

-Many cryptos use the [Proof-of-Work](Proof_of_Work.md) model to add blocks to their blockchains.
+Many networks use the [Proof-of-Work](Proof_of_Work.md) model to add blocks to their blockchains.
 The problem with Proof-of-Work is that it requires considerable computing power.
 That has led to significant energy usage from cryptocurrencies that use Proof-of-Work.

 Proof-of-Stake, on the other hand, doesn't require nearly as much energy.
 This also makes it a more scalable option that can handle greater numbers of transactions.